AWcoder/MisfitsUnited/Constitution.md

 - Draft picks up to 2 years in the future are tradable.
 - Future season FAAB cannot be traded
 - "Rental" trades are not allowed.
 Players cannot be traded on a temporary basis before being returned to the original owner.
 - Conditional trades are allowed (trade happening based on some future condition), however the future condition cannot be a decision made by another owner or the future league standings.
 Conditions must be based on something that is out of an owner or the league's control.
 For example: a player injury, suspension, etc. All trades are final as soon as the conditions are set and agreed upon.
-An owner cannot agree to a trade where they are allowed to make a decision to reverse the trade for any reason, for example: if they get cold feet after the trade processes, their player isn't performing as well as expected, they're eliminated from playoff contention, etc. The conditions of the trade cannot be based on the performance of a team, for example, trade X will happen if my team wins the league or makes the playoffs, etc.
+An owner cannot agree to a trade where they are allowed to make a decision to reverse the trade for any reason, for example: if they get cold feet after the trade processes, they're eliminated from playoff contention, etc. The conditions of the trade cannot be based on the performance of a team, for example, trade X will happen if my team wins the league or makes the playoffs, etc.
 - The Emperor (winner of the previous season) is allowed to make trades for future season draft picks in exchange for rostered players, current season draft picks, and FAAB.
 The Emperor is not allowed to aquire any players or FAAB via trade.
 Example for clarification: If the Emperor wins the championship in the 2018 season, they are not allowed to aquire any players, or 2019 FAAB via trade during the 2019 season.
 The 2018 season ends and the 2019 season begins the moment the Emperor wins the 2018 championship.
 - The Emperor can trade for a player only if the terms of the trade are that he receives that player at the start of a future season (so that the player cannot help them win in the current season).